Selecting a Psychologist

 Utilizes Evidence-Based Treatments

 Psychologists help with a variety of psychological, behavioral, and health problems utilizing a range of evidence-based treatments to help improve people’s lives.
-I am continually researching and utilizing the latest and most effective psychological treatments for my practice and my clients.
+Dr. Bisignano is continually researching and utilizing the latest and most effective psychological treatments for her practice and her clients.

 A Psychologist Whom You Can Trust

 In selecting a psychologist you are looking for someone you can trust with your life and wellbeing.
 This begins with a psychologist who believes in approaching clients with respect and dignity.
 Secondly, you want to feel safe.
 You will be sharing personal and confidential information with your psychologist.
 You want to know your information is being protected and that you are being cared for.